TECHNICAL GUIDE

 07 · Technical Guide

 Practical note: These scenarios are very common in domestic rewires and first-fix work.
-Any T+E cable that runs through a stud wall or across joists in a void containing thermal insulation must be assessed against Methods 100–102 rather than simply defaulting to Method C.
+Any T+E cable that runs through a stud wall or above a plasterboard ceiling in a void containing thermal insulation must be assessed against Methods 100 to 103 rather than simply defaulting to Method C.

 08 · Technical Guide